zliide/flutter_camera_kit/README.md

 This parameter accepts 3 values, `API_X`, `API_1`, `API_2`.
 Default value is `API_X`.
 Some feature is available in each value.
 `API_1` features: Taking picture
-`API_2` features: Taking picture, Scaning barcode (Taking picture with flash has some issues, Auto flash in barcode scanning mode works in some phones.)
+`API_2` features: Taking picture, Scanning barcode (Taking picture with flash has some issues, Auto flash in barcode scanning mode works in some phones.)
-`API_X` features: Taking picture, Scaning barcode (Auto flash in barcode scanning mode doesn't work.)
+`API_X` features: Taking picture, Scanning barcode (Auto flash in barcode scanning mode doesn't work.)

 `cameraSelector`:
 Set front and back camera with this parameter.